Jet lag: Cause

 Jet lag is a chronobiological problem, similar to issues often induced by shift work and circadian rhythm sleep disorders.
 During jet lag, there is a shift in the sleep-wake cycle, disrupting the coordinated regulation of the suprachiasmatic nucleus (SCN) of the hypothalamus.
 The output of the SCN influences oscillatory sleep and arousal controls, which can later lead to an effect on daily sleep-wake behavior.
 When travelling across a number of time zones, a person's body clock (circadian rhythm) will be out of synchronisation with the destination time, as it experiences daylight and darkness contrary to the rhythms to which it was accustomed.
 The body's natural pattern is disturbed, as the rhythms that dictate times for eating, sleeping, hormone regulation, body temperature variation, and other functions no longer correspond to the environment, nor to each other in some cases.
 To the degree that the body cannot immediately realign these rhythms, it is jet lagged.

 The speed at which the body adjusts to a new rhythm depends on the individual as well as the direction of travel; some people may require several days to adjust to a new time zone, while others experience little disruption.

 Crossing the International Date Line does not in itself contribute to jet lag, as the guide for calculating jet lag is the number of time zones crossed, with a maximum possible time difference of plus or minus 12 hours.
 If the absolute time difference between two locations is greater than 12 hours, one must subtract 24 from or add 24 to that number.
 For example, the time zone UTC+14 will be at the same time of day as UTC−10, though the former is one day ahead of the latter.

 Jet lag is linked only to the distance travelled along the east–west axis.
-A ten-hour flight between Europe and southern Africa does not cause jet lag, as the direction of travel is primarily north–south.
+A ten-hour flight between Europe and southern Africa does not cause jet lag, as the direction of travel is primarily north–south, though travel fatigue (as described in the previous section) might occur due to the disruptive physical effects of the trip itself.
 A four-hour flight between Miami, Florida, and Phoenix, Arizona, in the United States may result in jet lag, as the direction of travel is primarily east–west.